COUPON: Save 27% off your entire Helix order with code NAPLAB27 + get 2 free pillows. Expires 8/1/25.

 0.3 sec.

-In our fully recovered test, we measured 0.9 seconds for the mattress to fully recover back to shape.
-This is 0.01 seconds slower than the average of 0.89 seconds.
+In our fully recovered responsiveness test, we measured a recovery speed of 1.0 seconds, which is 0.01 seconds slower than the average of 0.99 seconds.

 The level of responsiveness is documented in the video below.